 Journalism at DePauw

 DePauw University boasts a long and storied journalism tradition built on the foundation of a strong commitment to the Liberal Arts, which we believe is the best preparation for aspiring professional journalists.
-Students majoring in Communication and Theatre often combine their coursework with co-curricular activities in publishing and editing.
+DePauw does not have a Journalism Department or a stand-alone major in Journalism.
+Communication & Theatre students interested in a career in journalism combine relevant coursework with co-curricular activities in production, publishing and editing.

-An internet-distributed campus television station
+An internet-distributed campus television station in operation since 1960.

 COMM 291/COMM 401: Special Topics in Communication - Recent journalism topics have included “Multimedia Journalism,” “Digital Storytelling,” “Histories of the American Press,” “Covering the 2016 Campaigns,” and “Washington and The Grassroots in the Post-election.”

 ENG 321: Creative Writing II: Nonfiction Workshop

-DePauw offers a wide range of internship opportunities for students interested in journalism.
-These internships can take many forms: summer, semester-long, or short three-week internships during our “Winter Term.”
-Internships are procured by working with the staff of the Hubbard Center for Student Engagement, media advisors at the Pulliam Center for Contemporary Media, and the Media Fellows program.
+And we have that for you.
+For students interested in journalism, DePauw offers a wide range of internship opportunities pursuable during a student's spring or fall semester, summer, or Winter or Summer Terms.
+Internships are procured through the Hubbard Center for Student Engagement, media advisors at the Pulliam Center for Contemporary Media, and the Media Fellows program.